2014 – 2019

 Harmony Rene Montgomery

-Harmony Montgomery was born on June 7th, 2014, to her mother, Crystal Sorey, who was 24 years old, and her father, Adam Montgomery, who was 25 and incarcerated at the time.
+June 7, 2014: Harmony Renee Montgomery was born to her mother, Crystal Sorey, who was 24 years old, and her father, Adam Montgomery, who was 25 and incarcerated at the time.
 From the very beginning, Harmony faced significant challenges.
 She was diagnosed with a rare brain condition called holoprosencephaly (HPE) shortly after birth.
 Doctors informed Crystal that Harmony was blind in both eyes and had less than a year to live, a prognosis that cast a shadow over her early days.

 Despite her health challenges, Harmony’s foster mom noticed something remarkable—Harmony was tracking the spoon with one of her eyes during feeding.
 Concerned, she brought this to the attention of the medical team, leading to a revised diagnosis.
 Harmony’s condition was changed to septo-optic dysplasia (SOD), which, while still serious, was not fatal.
 The main impact was that Harmony remained legally blind in one eye.